Emine

+A notable Emine was Emine Beraet, the daughter of conductor Zeki Bay.
+She was born in İstanbul on April 27, 1907.

-Emine is an Arabic-origin given name used for females in Turkey.
+Emine is an Arabic-origin given name used for women in Turkey.
 It has three major meanings: (1) one in whom you can trust and believe, (2) one who is benign and innocuous, and (3) one who is fearless and courageous.
 It is also argued that the word means beautiful.
 The name is also used in Japanese (えみね), often with the kanji 笑音 meaning "smiling sound".

 Origins and variants

 The origin of Emine is Arabic, but its source word has not been clearly established, and two accounts are given.
 It may be either the feminine form of Emin or a derivative of the African, Arabic, English, and Swahili name Amina.
 Emmie is considered to be the Western version of the name.

 The name of a sixth-century Leinster-based Irish cleric was Émíne.
 Emine was also the given name of the Roman emperor's daughter who was the lover of the Sultan of Babylon in Thomas Lodge's historical romance The History of Robert, Second Duke of Normandy.
 The name was one of the 16th century Ottoman feminine names recorded in Istanbul.